designatednerd/FlickrSearcher/0-For-Instructor/4-ChallengeInstructions.markdown

 }
 ```

+Build and run your entire test package, and this test will be run against both live and mock data.
+If you've set the tests up properly, all tests should pass.

 #4) Turn On The UI!

 Now that you know the underlying data is working, it’s time to turn on the user interface!

 Go to `PhotoDataSource.swift`, and uncomment the final line in the `tableView:cellForRowAtIndexPath:` function.
 Then uncomment the entire “Downloading User Information” section towards the bottom of the file.

-Build and run the application, and you’ll see that user data downloads, and you can now see the usernames and icons of your favorite cat photographers!
+Build and run the application, and you’ll see that user data downloads, and you can now see the usernames and profile icons of your favorite cat photographers!

 #Notes